-Student Privileges Merits Needed
+To be able to: Demerits Should Not Exceed:

-Attend Athletic Functions 80
+Attend Athletic Functions 20

-Participate in Team Sports 80
+Participate in Team Sports 10

-School Functions - dances, fall carnival, etc. 80
+School Functions - dances, fall carnival, etc. 20

-Field Trips 85
+Field Trips 20

-Prom 80
+Prom 20

-^{}The Upper School "Big Trip" is included in this merit count.
+^{}The Upper School "Big Trip" is included in this count.
 Cambridge does not assume financial responsibility and may not be able to issue a refund for deposits or payments if a student's behavior prevents them from participating in field trips.